-NUA is unique – our campus, our studios, our city, our community and we want you to be a part of it.
+NUA is unique – our campus, our studios, our city, our community, find out about our vibrant student experience.

 #WeAreNUA brings together the vibrant student experience to reveal what it’s really like to study here and be a student in Norwich.
 From exploring our fine city’s best cultural spots to what its like to deliver a design concept to a Creative Director, find out about our creative community through student and staff blogs, video diaries and Instagram takeovers let us show you what NUA is all about.

 “Norwich is a beautiful fusion of modern and historic buildings; there’s an endless list of cafes and restaurants, modern shopping complexes and a river running through the heart.”

 BA (Hons) Photography.
 Check out Jordan’s photo series on coffee and cafe culture in Norwich →

 “NUA means opportunity.
 An opportunity to engage with something you desire to explore; in every way possible through the support of the university.”

 BA (Hons) Architecture.
 Read Margaret’s blog on Industry Lectures at NUA →

 Discover our creative city through the eyes of our staff and students.

 Explore the city that will become your home.
 Scroll left and right to see images from Norwich.